 Unlock your Mac from your Watch

-If you're fully kitted out with all the Apple stuff, then there is also a way that you can use your Apple Watch to skip typing in a password on your Mac to get access, so long as you have a mid-2013 or newer Mac that's running macOS Sierra 10.12 or later.
+If you're fully kitted out with all the Apple stuff, there's also a way that you can use your Apple Watch to skip typing in a password on your Mac to get access, so long as you have a mid-2013 or newer Mac that's running macOS Sierra 10.12 or later.
 If you want to pair the two together, the first thing you need to is make sure they are both signed into the same iCloud account.

 Essential reading: Best Apple Watch faces to try out